sauletrep/NoSQL-Database-Cluster-AISdata/README.md

 # NoSQL Database Cluster with AISdata
  ASSINGMENT 3 - Big Data Analysis

+ Team - Roland Gulbinovič, Saule Tipple Trepekunaite, Darius Krulikovskis

+### Important:
+in `setup_mongo_cluster.sh` we are using `docker compose`.
+From what we've seen, on some older versions of docker the command might be `docker-compose`.

+### The main codes/folders:

 `project3.py` - wrapper code that runs all tasks